-Prue Allen, Look, 'Message from the President of the Art Gallery Society', pg.6, South Yarra, Oct 1999, 6.
+Prue Allen, Look, 'Message from the President of the Art Gallery Society', pg.6, Melbourne, Oct 1999, 6.

-Anthony Bond, Transit Aug 1998, Sydney, Aug 1998. no catalogue numbers
+Anthony Bond OAM, Transit, Sydney, Aug 1998. no pagination/ catalogue numbers

-Edmund Capon, Look, 'Welcome to the Art Gallery of New South Wales', pg.11-12, South Yarra, Apr 2000, 12 (colour illus.).
+Edmund Capon, Look, 'Welcome to the Art Gallery of New South Wales', pg.11-12, Melbourne, Apr 2000, 12 (colour illus.).

 Paul McGillick., The Australian financial review, 'Beautiful collision', Sydney, 24 May 1998.

-Jane Somerville, Look, 'Looking back: celebrating 20 years of words and images for Society members', pg.10-11, Newtown, Oct 2005, 10 (colour illus.). illustration is a detail
+Jane Somerville, Look, 'Looking back: celebrating 20 years of words and images for Society members', pg.10-11, Sydney, Oct 2005, 10 (colour illus.). illustration is a detail

-Judith White (Editor), Look, 'Society Acquisitions: A year of gifts to the Gallery', pg.16, South Yarra, Dec 1999-Jan 2000, 16 [colour illus.].
+Judith White (Editor), Look, 'Society Acquisitions: A year of gifts to the Gallery', pg.16, Melbourne, Dec 1999-Jan 2000, 16 (colour illus.).

-Judith Wright, Look, 'A bridge to Asia', pg.14, Sydney, Mar 1999, 14 (colour illus.).
+Judith Wright, Look, 'A bridge to Asia', pg.14, Melbourne, Mar 1999, 14 (colour illus.).

 Art Gallery of New South Wales annual report 1999, 'Director's Introduction', pg.
 5-7, Sydney, 1999, 6, 7 (colour illus.), 21.